-Social Studies Teaching Licensure: 7 courses (ECO 122 or 123, Geography, HIS 222, POL 158, PSY 105, SOC 121 and 336) plus a major in one of five fields - Economics, History, Political Science, Psychology or Sociology.

-Students considering a career in social studies education should consult, as soon as possible, the Augsburg Department of Education and the Social Studies Coordinator.
+- Social Studies Teaching Licensure: 7 courses (ECO 112 or 113, Geography, HIS 222, POL 158, PSY 105, SOC 121 and 336) plus a major in 1 of 5 fields Economics, History, Political Science, Psychology or Sociology. - Students considering a career in social studies education should consult, as soon as possible, the Augsburg Department of Education and the Social Studies Coordinator.

-Social Work Department (swk)
+Social Work Department

 The Social Work major program prepares graduates for entry-level professional practice in the field of human services.
 The program is accredited by the Council on Social Work Education, and leads to a Bachelor of Science degree.
-The program is based on a generalist model of practice, enabling graduates to work with individuals, families, groups, and communities.
+The program is based on a generalist model of practice, enabling graduates to work with individuals, families, groups, communities, and to develop and analyze social policy.

 The College's commitment to the liberal arts is highly compatible with education for professional social work practice.
-The liberal arts, with its emphasis on breadth of understanding, cultural and ethnic diversity, openness to new ideas, analysis and synthesis, is an ideal foundation upon which social work education is based.
-As Sir Richard Livingston has said, "A technician is a person who knows everything there is to know about his/her job, except its ultimate purpose and social consequence."
-Augsburg social work graduates are professionals, not technicians.
-Social work majors at Augsburg College must be well-grounded in the liberal arts.
-Effective social workers cannot be technicians.
+The liberal arts with its emphasis on breadth of understanding, cultural and ethnic diversity, openness to new ideas, analysis and synthesis, is an ideal foundation for social work education.
+As Sir Richard Livingston has said, "A technician is a person who knows everything there is to know about his/her job except its ultimate purpose and social consequence."
+Effective social workers should not be technicians.
+Augsburg social work graduates are entry level professionals.

-"Education for Service" has long been a motto at Augsburg College and it exemplifies the philosophy of the Social Work Department.
+Augsburg College's motto, "Education for Service," exemplifies the philosophy of the Social Work Department.
 Unique learning opportunities for field work placement and cultural enrichment are provided by a metropolitan setting known for a humane quality of life which is enhanced by the arts, outstanding human services, and a highly-educated populace.
 Social work opportunities abound.
 Minnesota is known for the vitality and relevance of its social services.
 The Twin Cities, as the hub for these services, provides both a plethora of field placements for social work students and external experts for the classroom.
 The ethnic and economic diversity present in this metropolitan area provides opportunities for social work students to learn to understand, appreciate, respect, and work with people different from themselves and to be enriched by this opportunity to interact with diverse clients and professionals.

 The Social Work Program strives to contribute to its environment as well as to gain from it.
-Appropriately, social work students have been involved in a wide variety of community service efforts including helping to develop a Big Brother/Big Sister program on campus; mobilizing students to assist a social service agency in their annual Christmas giving program, and tutoring at a local neighborhood center.
+Appropriately, social work students have been involved in a wide variety of community service efforts including helping to develop a Big Brother/Big Sister program on campus, mobilizing students to assist a social service agency in their annual Christmas giving program, and tutoring at a local neighborhood center.

-The Social Work minor and electives in the department allow students to support another major with knowledge about human needs and growth, human services, and the methods of effective citizenship.
+The Social Welfare minor and electives in the Department allow students to support another major while gaining knowledge about human needs and growth, human services, and the methods of effective citizenship.
 Students taking these courses have the opportunity to become knowledgeable about public issues and develop and nurture a perspective that sees the central importance of diversity to the social fabric of this country.
-But beyond knowledge, students also are encouraged to use their talents and skills to address the needs of society in the interest of the public good.
+But beyond knowledge, students are encouraged to use their talents and skills to address the needs of society in the interest of the public good.

-Social Work Faculty:

-Mary Lou Williams (Chairperson), Maria Brown, Francine Chakolis, Rosalie Clark, Edwina Hertzberg, Douglas Perry, Charles Williams
+Social Work Faculty: Mary Lou Williams (Chairperson), Maria Brown, Francine Chakolis, Edwina Hertzberg, Rosemary Link

-Major: 9 Core Program courses: 361, 363, 364, 461, 462, 463, 465, 466, 467, 469; and 9 Supporting Program courses: 257, 260; BIO 101; PSY 105; SOC 121, 231, 265, 365, 375.
+Major: 11 Core Program courses: 361, 363, 364, 461, 462, 463, 465, 466, 467, 469, and SOC 365; and 8 Supporting Program courses: 257, 260; BIO 101; PSY 105; SOC 121, 231, 265, 365, 375.
 (The Sociology sequence constitutes a minor in that discipline.)
-A minimum grade of 2.0 is required for each course in the Core Program and a 2.0 average is required in the Supporting Program.
+A minimum grade of 2.0 is required for each course in the core program and a 2.0 average is required in the supporting program.